 The child's current situation

 Any physical evidence that is available should be described in detail.

 Present access to the infant by the attacker

 Witnesses to the incident and how to get in touch with them

 When possible, comments from the child/children

-Every state has a separate agency or department that collects and investigates allegations of child abuse and neglect.
+Every state has a separate agency or department that collects and investigates child abuse and neglect allegations.
 Child protective services (CPS) under a Department of Social Services or a Department of Human Resources is normally in charge of this.

 Failure to report child abuse will result in fines, prison time, and being held liable in a civil case for the injured child's physical injury, disability, pain and suffering, medical costs, and potential lost earnings.

 An Example of Failing to Report A Case

 Ethical and legal standards require physicians to maintain patient confidentiality, but this is not an absolute requirement.
 Confidentiality can be broken ethically when the patient's or a third party's safety is jeopardized or the law requires it.
 There are several legislative and court-ordered exceptions to maintaining patient confidentiality.